When it hurts to breastfeed Part 1

 4. Many pharmacists, especially in hospital practice, get all in a rage because they feel that mupirocin should not be used.
 They argue that it is one of the few antibiotics still effective against methicillin resistant Staphylococcus aureus (MRSA), and we should not use it too much for fear that MRSA will become resistant to this drug as well.
 Well, bacterial overgrowth and infection of the nipples is often due to Staphylococcus aureus.
 So, we need a good antibacterial agent in the APNO.

 This speaks volumes about how breastfeeding and breastfeeding mothers are seen in our society.
 Mothers’ pain is not seen as a real problem.
+Breastfeeding is nice but not necessary, so if the mother stops breastfeeding because of pain, well, that’s not a great loss.
 Here we have a treatment that can decrease severe pain.
 But we cannot use it for a “trivial” problem like sore nipples.
 It makes me angry.

 5. Many mothers are told to use the ointment only once or twice a day, or to wash or wipe it off before the baby goes back to the breast.
 No, I don’t agree.
 Washing the nipples can cause them to dry out and make the pain worse.
 Wiping the ointment off is of no use.
 Our approach, as above?
 Apply sparingly after each feeding.
 Do not wash or wipe off.

 6. It is necessary to say that I do not make a cent on the “all-purpose nipple ointment”.
 I recommend it, not because I make money on it, which I don’t, but rather, because it works and it often helps the mother manage until the baby’s latch improves.

 Other causes of sore nipples